-Respondent Response Rationale Cepro Yes ENGIE Yes We agree with the proposer that Objectives C, D and E are better facilitated for the reasons stated.
-IMServ Yes Following clarification today, we agree with this proposal.
-Looking ahead to MHHS, how would this service continue to be delivered?
-It would be useful to include some thoughts around future proofing this Modification for MHHS.
-Would such schemes be subject to SVG (or similar) approval?
-Northern Powergrid Yes We agree with the P455 Workgroup that Applicable BSC Objectives (c) and (e) are better facilitated by P455, and both driven by the resulting increase in competition in electricity generation and supply specifically relating to domestic and small non- domestic customers.
+Respondent Response Rationale specifically relating to domestic and small non-domestic customers.
 SNRG Yes SNRG are supportive of P455 as we believe it furthers Objective (C) to improve the facilitation of competition for the consumer and Third Party Suppliers.
 More importantly in its proposed method of implementation, we consider it to be more efficient and beneficial than current arrangements.
 Stark Yes As a Workgroup member my views were that P455 is positive for BSC Objectives (c) & (e).
-UKPN No No Although we understand the workgroup's view on the objectives we feel that due to the solution only dealing a small part of the TPA arrangements it does not better facilitate any of the BSC objectives.
-P455 Assessment Consultation Responses However we feel that there is a likelihood that 23 January 2024 Objective D could be negatively impacted as if Version 1.0 has not been determined); it could create significant Page 2 of 32

-Respondent Response Rationale additional work for the BSC and existing industry parties.
+UKPN No Although we understand the workgroup's view on the objectives we feel that due to the solution only dealing a small part of the TPA arrangements it does not better facilitate any of the BSC objectives.
+However we feel that there is a likelihood that Objective D could be negatively impacted as if utilised by a large number of customers (and this has not been determined); it could create significant additional work for the BSC and existing industry parties.

-P455 Assessment Consultation Responses 23 January 2024 Version 1.0 Page 3 of 32 © Elexon Limited 2024 Question 2: Do you agree with the Workgroup that there are no other potential Alternative Modifications within the scope of P455 which would better facilitate the Applicable BSC Objectives?
+Question 2: Do you agree with the Workgroup that there are no other potential Alternative Modifications within the scope of P455 which would better facilitate the Applicable BSC Objectives?